boonebgorges/buddypress-docs/readme.txt

 = 1.4.1 =
 * Fixes bug that caused fatal errors when using Docs with some upload-related plugins
+* Turns off attempts at auto-detecting upgrades, to get rid of erroneous admin notice

 = 1.4 =
 * Adds support for Doc Attachments, which obey Doc privacy levels